RonDashwoodAB/airflow-emr-poc/README.md

+This is a POC of Airflow and its integration with EMR.
+At a high level, it starts an EMR Spark cluster in AWS and executes a PySpark wordcount job on the cluster.
+The cluster is then terminated.
+Results of the wordcount job are output to S3 as word/count tuple in a text file.

 # Install The Astro CLI
 * Run to install the Astro CLI `curl -sSL https://install.astronomer.io | sudo bash`.
 * To verify successful install, run `astro`.
 This should output information about the CLI.